oSoWoSo/dotbins/README.md

 ## :computer: Shell Integration

-Add this to your shell configuration file (e.g., .bashrc, .zshrc) to use the platform-specific binaries:
+Add this to your shell configuration file (e.g., `.bashrc`, `.zshrc`) to use the platform-specific binaries:

 ```bash
 dotbins init